-ILLUMINATE has been leading youth-focused trips for ages 14 to 19 for over 13 years, offering international experiences and church history tours for youth belonging to, or adhering to the standards of, The Church of Jesus Christ of Latter-Day Saints.
+Illuminate has been leading youth-focused trips for ages 15 to 19 for over 13 years, offering international experiences and church history tours for youth belonging to, or adhering to the standards of, The Church of Jesus Christ of Latter-day Saints.
 Each trip is rooted in sharing the light of Christ, adventure travel, and cultural immersion.

 ROAM Humanitarian was founded to provide families and adults with meaningful, purpose-driven travel opportunities around the world.
 With a focus on service and connection, ROAM helps travelers make a difference while exploring new cultures.